Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like Particles and Lorentz Invariance Violation: Introduction

 \section{Introduction}

-Very high energy (VHE) gamma rays, typically those with energies exceeding 100 GeV, are expected to undergo significant attenuation during their propagation through intergalactic space.
-This attenuation arises from interactions with the extragalactic background light (EBL), which induce electron-positron pair production.
-Due to the absorption of high-energy gamma photons by the EBL, photons with energies greater than 30 TeV are, in fact, extremely difficult to propagate over cosmological distances and be detected \citep[see e.g.][]{qinl2023}.
+Very-high-energy (VHE) gamma rays, typically defined as photons with energies exceeding 100 GeV, are expected to undergo substantial attenuation as they propagate through the intergalactic medium.
+This attenuation is primarily caused by interactions with the extragalactic background light (EBL), which lead to electron-positron pair production ($\gamma\gamma \rightarrow e^{+}e^{-}$).
+Beyond this primary absorption process, the resulting $e^{+}e^{-}$ pairs can further up-scatter cosmic microwave background (CMB) photons via inverse-Compton interactions, thereby initiating electromagnetic cascades that regenerate secondary gamma rays at lower energies.
+Together, these processes can significantly reshape the observed spectra of high-energy gamma-ray sources.
+Moreover, due to the strong EBL absorption, gamma rays with energies above $\sim$30 TeV are expected to have extremely limited propagation distances on cosmological scales, making their detection particularly challenging \citep[see e.g.,][]{qinl2023,dom2013}.